NikolaiT/incolumitas/content/Security/on-the-architecture-of-bot-detection-systems.md

 > In cases of banning traffic based on IP addresses, the system might block the traffic of a spamming user by banning the user's IP address.
 If that user happens to be behind carrier-grade NAT, other users sharing the same public address with the spammer will be mistakenly blocked.
 This can create serious problems for forum and wiki administrators attempting to address disruptive actions from a single user sharing an IP address with legitimate users.

-What I describe above is something very fundamental about bot detection systems: They must work without relying on JavaScript signals reported back home.
+What I describe above is something **very fundamental** about bot detection systems: **They must work without relying on JavaScript signals**.
 Not only because every network message originating from the client is potentially spoofed, but also because some browsers simply cannot execute JavaScript or fail in the process of doing so!
 Some users don't have JavaScript enabled.
 Banning the IP address because they disabled JavaScript is too aggressive.

+And there is another very important point here: **Bot detection systems can only reliably ban clients by IP address!** This is so important to understand.
+Every other signal from the client can be spoofed (if the client understands what he executes on his machine)!

+If a bot detection system bans based on other ways of identification (Browser fingerprint, WebGL fingerprint, font fingerprint, TLS Fingerprint, TCP/IP fingerprint, ...), a client can change those fingerprints and evade a ban!

 Having said that, let's look at some techniques to detect bots on the client side:

 1. Browser Fingerprinting with JavaScript is a very popular method.
 The idea is to collect as much browser entropy such as `navigator.languages` or `navigator.platform` as possible, while simultaneously trying to look for attributes that are static and don't change on browser/OS updates.
 2. Proof of work challenges such as solving cryptographic puzzles in the browser as [friendlycaptcha.com](https://friendlycaptcha.com/) is doing.
+The rough idea is: Make the browser find the input for a hash function until the first `K` bits are all zeroes.
+This takes some time.
 3. Another common bot detection method is to produce unique fingerprints with the browser built in webGL rendering system that accesses the client's graphic hardware.
 For example, [Google Picasso](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45581.pdf) detects the client's operating system class by leveraging the unique outputs of the webGL renderer.
 4. JavaScript can be used to [port scan](https://incolumitas.com/2021/01/10/browser-based-port-scanning/) the client's internal network.
-This allows to find out if certain suspicious well known ports are open, such as the one for the remote debugging protocol (9222) or the one for adb (too lazy to look up).
+This allows to find out if certain suspicious well known ports are open, such as the one for the remote debugging protocol (9222) or the one for `adb` (5037).
+5. Recording behavioral data by listening to DOM events such as `onmousemove`, `onscroll`, `onkeydown`.
+6. Then there exist a wide range of techniques to detect automation frameworks such as puppeteer or playwright or mismatches in the browser JavaScript environment which indicate that the browser was messed with. [creep.js](https://abrahamjuliot.github.io/creepjs/) is probably one of the best tools out there for that purpose.
+7. Lastly, the technique that is still most used is the good old CAPTCHA.
+Google's [reCAPTCHA](https://www.google.com/recaptcha/about/) or the newer [hCAPTCHA](https://www.hcaptcha.com/) are well known solutions.

+The **Proof of Work** kind of challenges cannot be spoofed by the client.
+They have to be solved somewhere.
+However, the solving of the proof of work challenge does not have to be on the browser/client that receives the challenge.

+Crypto proof of work challenges can be solved by dedicated hardware for cryptography, it does not need to be solved by the browser.
+This speeds up things considerably.
+I would guess that solving crypto hashing challenges on dedicated hardware is between 20 to 200 times faster than with JavaScript.

+Solving captchas such as Google's [reCAPTCHA](https://www.google.com/recaptcha/about/) can be outsourced to captcha solving services, such as for example [deathbycaptcha.com](https://www.deathbycaptcha.com/) or [2captcha.com](https://2captcha.com/).

+Even solving more complex challenges such as [Google Picasso](https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/45581.pdf) can be pre-computed.
+All what you need is a network of different devices and access to a browser with JavaScript enabled.
+If you have a website with 10k unique visitors per month, you probably will be fine.

+## Conclusion

+Bot detection systems consists of IP reputation techniques and client side data gathering scripts.
+They need to reliably work even if their client side JavaScript libraries send spoofed data.
+Because of that potential spoofing, those bot detection [client side JavaScript's]({filename}/data/imperva.js) are heavily obfuscated to make it harder for attackers to understand what is expected from them to send back to the server in order to appear `legit`.
+Proof of work challenges do not have to be solved by the client that received the challenge - they can be outsourced.

+There are two fundamental approaches how to defeat bot detection:

+1. Don't fight bot detection companies and use real devices with legit IP addresses (such as mobile device farms) to conduct their attacks
+2. Use cheap AWS cloud infrastructure and high reputation proxies and then spoof the payload from the bot detection JavaScript in order to appear legit.
+This requires a very high understanding of JavaScript and reverse engineering.